ma-sharifi/Battleship/README.md

 If all ships in the fleet sunk, it means the opponent is won.

 #### LabelDto
-It's a simple Dto with one field to hold label of fire location.
+It's a simple record Dto with one field to hold label of fire location.
 ```json
 {"label": "A1"}
 ```